antonfirsov/docs/2024/07-Jul/why-and-how-to-execute-graph-ql-queries-in-dotnet/why-and-how-to-execute-graph-ql-queries-in-dotnet.md

 This post will familiarize you with GraphQL in a .NET application, and will provide you with context to better understand the Blazor and Maui implementations if you are using those technologies.

+## The API and the Database

+For this post, I really want to focus on the GraphQL implementation.
+The sample is using a SQL Server instance paired with a GraphQL API genarated with Data API Builder both running locally in Docker containers - if you really want to follow along you can find the [setup steps and T-SQL script in the repo](https://github.com/FBoucher/startrek-demo#database-and-apis-in-containers).
+But the important part is that this will work with any data source that you want to expose through GraphQL.

-Note: You can find the code for this post in the [startrek-demo](https://github.com/fboucher/startrek-demo) GitHub repo.
+You can also find the code for this post in the [startrek-demo](https://github.com/fboucher/startrek-demo) GitHub repo.

 ## Let's create the console application